MD-Studio/cerise-mdstudio-share-data/README.md

 ### GROMACS

-This repository contains a copy of [GROMACS](http://www.gromacs.org) 2016.3 in both source and binary (compiled for DAS5/VU) form.
-The binaries are in the mdstudio/gromacs/, and they were compiled from the gromacs-2016.3.tar.gz source archive in the gromacs/ directory.
-The GMXRC.* scripts were modified to point to the installed location, according to the instructions in them.
+This repository contains a copy of [GROMACS](http://www.gromacs.org) 2016.3 in binary (compiled for DAS5/VU) form.
+The binaries are in the mdstudio/gromacs/ The GMXRC.* scripts were modified to point to the installed location, according to the instructions in them.

 GROMACS is Free Software, available under the GNU Lesser General Public License